congto/ktos-108/README.md

  - Leverage Docker/Kolla environment
  - use either the Vagrant script or leverage the ansible deployment "initialize.yml" script.

+A useful Vagrant or "terraform" deployed OpenStack system is available at https://github.com/kumulustech/kolla-multinode

 Configure the User environment and Access an OpenStack System
  - Horizon Web UI
  - CLI